filgf/grow3.js/website/learn.md

 ## Modifiers

-Every rule is influenced by grow3's **state** when it is run.
-The state includes the local coordinate system (rotation and scaling), materials to apply and other data that influences the outcome of a rule based on the time it's run.
+Every rule is influenced by grow3.js's **state** when it is run.
+The state includes the local coordinate system (rotation and scaling), materials to apply and other data that influences the outcome of a rule based on the time it is run.

 The state for a rule can be manipulated using **modifiers**.
 Modifiers can be placed inside the rule call arguments for a rule or be called prior to calling a rule.